-This program is highly recommended for students who have a keen interest in the trades of automotive technician, electrical trades, audio/video/Ethernet installations, electronics engineering, and computer science.
-Students are expected to show respect for learning and teaching, exhibit safe and mature conduct and work independently with minimal supervision.
-Electronics/Robotics 9 has three major components namely: (a) Analog and Digital electronics in which students learn to read circuit diagrams, build prototype circuits and troubleshoot components with the use of multimeters and build practical projects using integrated circuits and electronic components. (b) Cable termination (Soldering, crimping and terminating various low voltage Ethernet and coax cables and automotive accessory relay installation. (c) Robotics design and programming using a vex Robotics platform to design an obstacle avoidance robot.
-Special note: Electronics/Robotics 9 is only offered as a single level course.
-To continue with the same subject matter, you must enroll in any Grade11 related subject.
+This program is highly recommended for students who have a keen interest in automotive and electrical trades, audio/video/Ethernet installations, electronics engineering and computer science.
+The content consists of three major components namely: (a) Analog and Digital electronics where students learn to identify and understand the function of electronic components, interpret circuit diagrams, build prototype circuits, and learn analytical skills in trouble shooting. (b) Students learn practical skills of soldering wires, soldering components onto circuit boards, building Ethernet and coax cables. (c) Introduction to the wider use of robots in production, processing, and retail industries.
+Students will learn the mechanical operations and control systems of robots.
+Students will be introduced to programming robotic movements on the Vex robot platform.
+Students are expected to function in a safety-conscious environment, exhibit respectful and responsible behavior, and be prepared to own the learning process for themselves.
+Special Note: Electronics/Robotics 9 is only offered as a single level course.
+To continue with the same subject matter, students must enroll in other related subjects in Grade11.

-METALWORK 9 (1st Year of Metalwork) (MADM-09)
+METALWORK 9 (Introductory Metalwork) (MADM-09)

 This course is the prerequisite for Metalwork 11 and Art Metal and Jewelry 12.

-Metalwork 9 explores and develops the basic concepts, skills and practices of metal trades including safety, measurement, drawing/drafting/design, welding, cutting, finishing and the use of hand tools, bench tools and machinery.
+Metalwork 9/10 explores and develops the basic concepts, skills and practices of metal trades including safety, measurement, drawing/drafting/design, welding, cutting, finishing and the use of hand tools, bench tools and machinery.
 After developing the foundational skills and knowledge through a series of smaller projects and processes students will build a project according to assigned plans and specifications.
 The aim of the course is to provide a diverse experience to those pursuing metalwork out of a personal interest as well as building a foundation for those considering a career in metal-related trades.